elkahone/Performance-Tool/README.md

 # Performance-Tool

-It gives possibility to save toy daily work with many details to one toll.
+It gives possibility to save daily work with many details using one tool.
 If you are working on different tools and you want to have you work saved in one place.
+This is it.
 After some customization it should be a great solution to save and measure you work performance.
 Howe its work?
 - create a ticket in you service tool
 - give the details of this ticket in to PT (Performance Tool).